 e. social, cultural or economic benefit assessments.

-Performance Measure 10.3.
-Program Participants shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners broaden the awareness of climate change impacts on forests, wildlife and biological diversity.

-Indicators:

-1. Where available, monitor information generated from regional climate models on long-term forest health, productivity and economic viability.

-2. Program Participants are knowledgeable about climate change impacts on wildlife, wildlife habitats and conservation of biological diversity through international, national, regional or local programs.

-Objective 11.
+Objective 12.
 Training and Education.
-To improve the implementation of sustainable forestry practices through appropriate training and education programs.
+To improve the implementation of sustainable forestry through appropriate training and education programs.

-Performance Measure 11.1.
-Program Participants shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2015-2019 Forest Management Standard.
+Performance Measure 12.1.
+Certified Organizations shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2015-2019 Forest Management Standard.

 Indicators: